robionica/les/README.md

 ## What is it for, anyway?

 Many real DOPs from OR applications contain a huge number of variables and/or constraints that make the models intractable for currently available solvers.
 Usually, DOPs from applications have a special structure, and the matrices of constraints for large-scale problems have a lot of zero elements (sparse matrices), and the nonzero elements of the matrix often fall into a limited number of blocks.
 The block form of many DO problems is usually caused by the weak connectedness of subsystems of real-world systems.

 One of the promising ways to exploit sparsity in the constraint matrix of DO problems are LEAs, including local decomposition algorithms, nonserial dynamic programming (NSDP) algorithms.

 ## Installing on Ubuntu

+Tested on Ubuntu 11.10 x86.
+Please,
+[let me know](https://github.com/d2rk/les/issues), if it does not work for you.

 First, of all, you need to install prerequisites: